 A Directoire style villa turned five-suite hotel, Hotel Particulier Montmartre is accessed through a secret passageway—definitely not something you would stumble upon while out for a stroll.
 Inside it’s an oasis of modern style and comforts that juxtapose nicely with the rather stark exterior.

 You cannot go wrong with any of the suites, all have perfect views of the hidden garden, designed by Louis Banech, one of the landscape artists who helped restore the Tuileries Gardens.
 Sitting in the garden on a brisk fall afternoon, you’d never guess you were just steps away from the artsy and rocking night scene of Montmartre.
 The common rooms are flooded with light and welcoming—unlike some common areas—you’d actually want to spend time in this living room.
 An added treat is the secret bar … as a guest, you’ll have a leg up on getting a reservation.

 Rates from: €390

-- Your chosen artistic medium – paints, camera, or sculpting materials – the hotel is steeped in art, and some of the inspiration is bound to rub off.
+- You’d be amiss to forget your chosen artistic medium – paints, camera, or sculpting materials – the hotel is steeped in art, and some of the inspiration is bound to rub off.

-- The garden – an unexpected delight in the midst of bustly Montmartre –is as much as work of art as the rest of the hotel.
+- An unexpected delight in the midst of bustly Montmartre is as much as work of art as the rest of the hotel.
 Landscaper Louis Bénech (who also created the Jardin des Tuileries) has woven the serene and leafy space with shady nooks and a tinkling fountain.
 ‘Very small’ pets only.
 That’s dogs, not gerbils.
 You can smoke in the garden.